 The FDA has approved using Ultherapy on three specific areas of the face (1):

 - Under the chin

 You will start noticing results after a few days of your treatment.
 You will continue to see improvement in the target areas for about three months, depending on your body’s ability to produce collagen.
 Once your body stops producing collagen, the natural aging process will start all over again.
 Depending on how your body responds to Ultherapy, you may undergo as many sessions as you want.

 Now, the big question is does Ultherapy hurt?
 Are there any side effects that you might experience?
 Find out the answers below.

 During the treatment, you will feel quick tingling sensations on your skin.
 You may also feel a very tiny amount of heat beneath your skin.
 These sensations are quick and intermittent.

-If news reports are to be believed, Ultherapy may also cause some complications.
-While this procedure does offer tighter- and firmer-looking skin, you may also face a few complications afterward.
-Some people have claimed that this procedure sped up the aging process and left them with older-looking skin.
+It is important to know that Ultherapy, like all interventions, does have reported complications.
+While this procedure does offer tighter- and firmer-looking skin, a patient may experience these side effects after treatment.
+Some people have even claimed that this procedure can speed up the aging process and leave them with older-looking skin.
 These complications usually arise several weeks or months after the treatment.
 The most common complaints include:

 - Thinning of skin

 - Hollow cheeks and eyes